pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "If you want a flying car, just put some wheels on a helicopter"
 --[Elon Musk](???)﻿

-"The most important learning is the ability to accept and expect mistakes and deal with the disappointments that they bring." -Fred Rogers

-"We need to help our children become more and more aware that what is essential in life is invisible to the eye." -Fred Rogers

-"The only thing that ever really changes the world is when somebody gets the idea that love can abound and can be shared." -Fred Rogers

-"When I was a boy and I would hear about something scary, my mother would tell us 'Always look for the people who are helping; you'll always find somebody who's trying to help.'" -Fred Rogers

-"This is what I give.
-I give an expression of care every day to each child, to help him realize that he is unique.
-I end the program by saying 'You've made this day a special day by just your being you.
-There's no person in the whole world like you, and I like you just the way you are.'
-And I feel that if we in public television can only make it clear that feelings are mentionable and manageable, we will have done a great service." -Fred Rogers

 "On the show he would say 'I love you just the way you are.'
 One day I said 'Fred, were you talking to me?'
 And he looked at me and he said 'Yes, I've been talking to you for two years.
 You finally heard me today.'
 And I just collapsed in to his arms.
 I-I started crying.
 That's when I knew that I loved him.
 No man had ever told me he loved me like that.
-I needed to hear it all my life." -Francois Clemmens
+I needed to hear it all my life."
+--Francois Clemmens

 "The criticism goes like this: You told everyone they're special.
 They don't have to do anything to earn that 'special'.
 That's what's wrong with our country.
 That's what's wrong with children today.
 I'm sure by then Fred had heard the criticisms, but it's not talking about entitlement, and if you don't believe that everyone has inherent value, you might as well go against the fundamental notion of Christianity, that you are the beloved son or daughter of God.
 At the very end of Fred's very last commencement speech he said what he meant when he said 'You are special.'"
 "And what that ultimately means, of course, is that you don't ever have to do anything sensational for people to love you."
-"It is really a matter of believing that you're endowed by your creator with good." -Junlei Li
+"It is really a matter of believing that you're endowed by your creator with good."

-"From the time you were very little, you've had people who have smiled you in to smiling, people who have talked you in to talking, sung you in to singing, loved you in to loving." -Fred Rogers

-"What we see and hear on the screen is part of who we become." -Fred Rogers

-"'I like you as you are, exactly and precisely.
-I think you turned out nicely, and I like you as you are.'
-And children need to hear that.
-I don't think that anybody can grow unless he really is accepted exactly as he is." -Fred Rogers

-"Mr. Rogers, I like you as you are." -child to Fred
+--Junlei Li

-"Fred's theology was 'Love your neighbor, and love yourself.'" -George Wirth?
+"Fred's theology was 'Love your neighbor, and love yourself.'"

-"In this country a child is appreciated for what he will be.
-He will be a great consumer some day." -Fred Rogers
+--George Wirth?

-"He never forgot how vulnerable it was to be a kid." -That one grey-bobbed producer
+"He never forgot how vulnerable it was to be a kid."

-"A plea not to leave the children isolated and at the mercy of their own fantasies of loss and destruction." -Fred Rogers
+--That one grey-bobbed producer

-"He realized that if he really wanted to communicate, the most important thing is to listen." -scientist lady
+"He realized that if he really wanted to communicate, the most important thing is to listen."
+--scientist lady

 "His questions are direct, simple, short, and then he waits.
 And some times after they answer, he doesn't say anything else.
 So they say a little bit more.
 It's a perfect interviewing trick." -39 minutes about

-"He interviewed me.
-And he put his face about three inches away from my face, says 'It's so nice to see you and to be with you.'
-It scared the living daylights out of me.
-But I realized this is what children do with adults." -Yo Yo Ma

 When a child gifts him drawings, rather than looking at the drawings, he looks intently at the child.

-"I am tired of hearing people who have long ago set aside the concerns of childhood telling everybody what children really need.
-I'll tell you what children need.
-They need adults who will protect them from the ever-ready moulders of their world." -Fred Rogers

 "He was cool with *every* kid.
 That's the whole thing.
 I mean, there were little kids that were, they were little bastards.
 They were just rowdy and--Fred never said '*scoff* This kid's a dick.
 Get him out of here.'
 You know, I mean, I sure would've."

-"I felt that the adults around me were pressuring me to be what I couldn't be yet.
-'Act like a grown-up.'
-I'd hear them say.
-Well, I was afraid they'd laugh at me when I tried." -Fred Rogers

-"I think that those who would try to make you feel less than who you are, I think that's the greatest evil." -Fred Rogers

 "That was one of the things that I responded to.
-I definitely saw an other way of-of being a man." -journalist friend
+I definitely saw an other way of-of being a man."

-"It's you I like.
-It's not the things you wear.
-It's not the way you do your hair.
-But it's you I like,
-the way you are right now,
-the way down deep inside you
-not the things that hide you." -Fred Rogers

-"because it's not all clowns and balloons." -Fred Rogers on childhood
+--journalist friend

 "Years ago it wasn't so wierd that-that somebody as nice as Fred was around.
-Now there isn't room for a nice person on TV." -Producer guy
+Now there isn't room for a nice person on TV."

-"I think everybody longs to be loved and longs to know that he or she is loveable.
-And consequently the greatest thing that we can do is to help somebody know that they're loved and capable of loving." -Fred Rogers
+--Producer guy

 He truly embodies Carnegie's (and Jesus') principles of being genuinely interested in other people, showing them genuine appreciation, and giving away vast quantities of love never stopping to become embittered by a world that may not show love initially.

 "You know what makes you feel okay about losing?
 Winning."
 --Molly Bloom (character, movie)

-"Lighthouses are more useful than churches." -Benjamin Franklin

 "In one particularly telling real-world example from 2016 of how such cuts affected students in the “brick and mortar” district, high school junior Jameria Miller talks about why she starts every morning running through the school to get a good seat near the front of the room in her first-period Spanish class.
 It’s not because she is just excited about the class.
 It’s because the school is cold.
 As she explains, “The cold is definitely a distraction.
 We race to class to get the best blankets.”
 What she means is that because the classroom where she begins her day has uninsulated metal walls, Jameria’s teacher hands out blankets to the students on a first come, first served basis.
 It’s the only way for them to stay warm.
 Miller’s school in the William Penn District is situated in Philadelphia’s “inner-ring” suburbs and serves a student body that is majority Black and overwhelmingly impoverished.
 Though concentrating in the cold is hard enough, Miller says the hardest part of her daily ordeal is the knowledge that life isn’t like this for students in other districts.
 She means students in wealthier districts.
 “It’s never going to be fair, they’re always going to be a step ahead of us.
 They’ll have more money than us, and they’ll get better jobs than us, always.”
 She says she doesn’t believe that either funding or systemic school improvement will ever truly equalize: “What I’m about to say might not be very nice, but rich people aren’t going to want [funding fairness].
 They want their kids to have better things so that their kids can get a jump start in life and be ahead of everyone else.
 And, as long as people feel that way, we all won’t be equal.
-We won’t receive equal education ever, because education is what gets you success.”" -Noliwe Rooks
+We won’t receive equal education ever, because education is what gets you success.”"

-"They may forget what you said — but they will never forget how you made them feel."
---Carl Buehner

-"I see people as equals; I have to pretend to look up to them."
---Gail Finkelstein LeVine

-"People with wisdom know that it is important to correct their own mistakes, while people without wisdom find it necessary to point out the mistakes of others."
---Bawa Muhaiyaddeen

-“Adapt or perish, now as ever, is nature’s inexorable imperative.” – H.G.
-Wells
+--Noliwe Rooks

 "Common sense tells us that consciously thinking about a problem or deliberating about the options is the best strategy for making a decision.
 Consider the possibility that *not* consciously thinking can produce an outcome superior to that of consciously thinking.
 In a study be Ap Dijksterhuis (2004), participants evaluated complex information regarding real-world choices.
 One situation involved selecting an apartment.
 In each case, the participants chose between alternatives that had negative features (e.g., high rent, bad location) and positive features (e.g., nice landlord, good view).
 Objectively, one apartment was the best choice.
 Some participants were required to make an immediate choice (no thought).
 Some had to think for 3 minutes and then choose (conscious thought).
 Others had to work for 3 minues on a difficult, distracting task and then choose (unconscious thought).
 Across three separate trials, those in the unconscious thought condition made the best decisions.
 According to Dijksterhuis and Nordgren (2006), unconscious processing is especially valuable for complex decisions in which it is difficult to weigh the pros and cons consciously.
 Perhaps this is why, for very important decisions, people often choose to "sleep on it.
 Consider also the possibility that consciously thinking can undermine good decision making.
 The social psychologist Tim Wilson and the cognitive psychologist Jonathan Schooler (1991) asked research participants to rate james.
 When the participants simply tasted the james, their ratings were very similar to experts' ratings.
 However, whent he participants had to explain their ratings jam by jam, their ratings differed substantially from the experts'.
 Unless the experts were wrong, the participants had made poorer judgements: Having to reflect consciously about their reasons apparently altered their perceptions of the jams."